diofant/diofant/docs/release/notes-0.15.rst

 * :sympyissue:`23843`: Asymptotic series for atan/acot functions shifted to their branch cuts gives wrong answer
 * :sympyissue:`25965`: ceiling(CRootOf()) not implemented, leads to exception in Range
 * :sympyissue:`25983`: Incorrect result of reduce_inequalities
+* :sympyissue:`25991`: Inconsistencies in as_leading_term, Series Expansion, and Limit Computations for Expressions Involving Square Roots